If you’re wondering “Where do you lose weight first?” you’re probably looking to slim down a specific part of your body.

 I hate to burst your bubble, but this is a will-o’-the-wisp.
+Fat loss is a simple process, but it’s not perfectly predictable.

 That is, if you know how to eat and exercise properly, you will lose fat each and every day.
 That said, there aren’t clearly defined stages of fat loss that allow you to forecast exactly where you’ll lose fat first.

-In other words, the best way to burn belly fat isn’t doing more crunches; no amount of exercises to lose thigh fat will give you the legs you want; and no superfoods or supplements will automagically disapparate tone or tighten certain parts of your body.
+In other words, the best way to burn belly fat isn’t doing more crunches; no amount of exercises to lose thigh fat will give you the legs you want; and no superfoods or supplements will automagically tone or tighten certain parts of your body.

-Luckily, there are some general patterns to fat loss that can give you an indication of how and when you’ll lose fat, mainly depending on your body fat percentage, sex, and genetics.
+Luckily, there are some patterns to fat loss that can give you an indication of how and when you’ll lose fat, mainly depending on your body fat percentage, sex, and genetics.

 Where Do Women Lose Weight First?